-- 10. Following receipt of the completed Checklists, the Information Compliance Office will: - (a) Issue each department with an assurance rating and feedback on its completed Checklist.
-To this end, departments are asked to supply brief comments on the tasks undertaken (or ongoing) to meet each of the actions as well as completing a check-box response.
-The feedback given should be implemented by departments thereafter as appropriate. - (b) Carry out 'spot checks' across a sample of departments to verify that actions have been completed as indicated.
+- 10. Following receipt of the completed Checklists, the Information Compliance Office will: - (a) Issue each department with feedback on its responses, where that is considered helpful.
+Any feedback given should be implemented by departments thereafter as appropriate. - (b) Carry out 'spot check' meetings across a sample of departments to verify that actions in relation to the first three topics have been completed as indicated.
 To this end, guidance is given about the sort of documentation that might be helpful for departments to retain as 'evidence' of completion.
-Departments do not have to submit all of this evidence with their completed Checklist: it would only be requested during a 'spot check'. - (c) Follow up with departments about any actions marked as ongoing at the point of submission to ensure their completion within the anticipated timescales (thereafter, any residual ongoing actions will be escalated as appropriate, for example to the relevant School). - (d) Compile a report on the Checklist exercise for the University's Audit Committee.
-Individual departments may be identified in this report. - (e) Seek feedback from departments on their experience of the Checklist exercise and use this (together with the completed Checklists) to review and, where necessary, improve the data protection resources provided and to plan this or a similar exercise in future years.
+Departments do not have to submit any of this evidence with their completed Checklist: it would only be discussed during a 'spot check'. - (c) Follow up with departments about any actions marked as ongoing at the point of response to ensure their completion within the anticipated timescales (thereafter, any residual ongoing actions will be escalated as appropriate, for example to the relevant School). - (d) Report on the Checklist exercise to the University's Audit Committee.
+Individual departments may be identified in any such reporting. - (e) Use feedback from departments on their experience of the Checklist exercise to review and, where necessary, improve the data protection resources provided and to plan this or a similar exercise in future years.